Complex powers for cone differential operators and the heat equation on manifolds with conical singularities: Complex Powers for Cone Differential Operators

-where $\underline{Q}_{A,\gamma}\subseteq Q_{A,\gamma}$ and $\underline{I}_{A,\rho}\subseteq I_{A,\rho}$ are given subsets.
-The maximal domain description given above, together with standard properties of interpolation spaces, imply the following result concerning real interpolation between Mellin-Sobolev spaces and direct sums of Mellin-Sobolev spaces and asymptotics spaces, which is inspired by \cite[Lemma 5.2]{RS2}.
+where $\underline{Q}_{A,\gamma}\subseteq Q_{A,\gamma}$ is a given subset and $\underline{\mathcal{E}}_{\rho}$ is a subspace of $\mathcal{E}_{\rho}$.
+The maximal domain structure together with standard properties of interpolation spaces, imply the following result concerning real interpolation between Mellin-Sobolev spaces and direct sums of Mellin-Sobolev spaces and asymptotics spaces, which is inspired by \cite[Lemma 5.2]{RS2}.